hatanaka-lab/CopDDB/README.md

 descriptor = copddb.datasets.descriptors_from_smiles(smi_rad, smi_mon)
 ```
-The output of the descriptor is as follows.
+The output of the descriptors is as follows.
 ```
 >>> descriptor
       DE_decomposition_tail  DE_decomposition_head  ...
 Volume_MonteCarlo_Rad  CCdist_TS